Music & Worship Arts Ministry

 Summer Choir (June–August)

-A great low-commitment way to stay involved in worship during the summer!
-We meet 30 minutes before the service to learn a simple anthem to sing that morning.
-No robes, no weekday rehearsals, and no long-term commitments—just show up when you’re in town.
+A relaxed, low-commitment way to stay involved!
+We meet 30 minutes before worship to learn a simple anthem to sing that morning.
+No robes, no weekday rehearsals—just come when you’re able.

 Seasonal Choir (Advent–Christmas & Lent–Easter)